jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

   (b) the likelihood, nature, and extent of any damage to the integrity or reputation of New Zealand’s financial system because of the civil liability act; and
   (c) the circumstances in which the civil liability act occurred; and (d) whether the person has previously been found by the court in proceedings under this Act to have engaged in any similar conduct.

+### 90A Court must order that recovery from pecuniary penalty be applied to AML/CFT supervisor’s actual costs
+If the court orders that a person pay a pecuniary penalty, the court must also order that the penalty must be applied first to pay the AML/CFT supervisor’s actual costs in bringing the proceedings.

 ### Subpart 3 — Offences